wPlachno/wjpPersWiki/Computer Science/Git.md

 # Git

-Git is source control, a system for tracking changes to code, while Github is a company which provides servers for hosting git repositories.
+Git is source control, a system for tracking changes to code, separate from [[GitHub]], a company which provides servers for hosting git repositories.

 ## Quick Summary